NanoWar/sublime-funk/README.md

 #### Color scheme

-This plugin contains its own color scheme `z80asm-ti.tmTheme` based on Monokai theme.
+This plugin contains its own color scheme `FunkAsm.tmTheme` based on Monokai theme.
 There are some `*.z80` scope selectors with specific colors for assembler tokens.

 #### Build system

 This package uses SPASM as assembler and FunkLibrary.
-If you want to compile with z80asm-ti and the automatic build system using `Ctrl+B`, you use FunkLibrary by default.
-You can use the menu to assemble with only SPASM or change the build script `z80asm-ti.sublime-build` in this package yourself.
+If you want to compile with FunkAsm and the automatic build system using `Ctrl+B`, you use FunkLibrary by default.
+You can use the menu to assemble with only SPASM or change the build script `FunkAsm.sublime-build` in this package yourself.

 #### Emulator support

 Currently this plugin searches for an executable 'Wabbitemu.exe' in the current project's folder and runs it when there is also a file that end with *.8xk or *.8xp.
-You can modify this in the 'z80asm-ti.py' script.
+You can modify this in the 'FunkAsm.py' script.

 #### Snippets